-For those that don’t know, I was recently diagnosed with Adult Onset Type 1 Diabetes.
+For those that don’t know, I was diagnosed with Adult Onset Type 1 Diabetes.
 Type 1 is the autoimmune diabetes where the immune system attacks the insulin producing cells until they are all gone and insulin production is zero.

 The first is turmeric.
 Turmeric is like the super spice of spices.
 The king of the jungle.
 The main active ingredient in turmeric is curcumin and that is what we are going to focus on.
-Curcumin just happens to be fat soluble, so it is a pretty perfect additional to my fatty keto smoothie.
+Curcumin just happens to be fat soluble, so it is a pretty perfect addition to my fatty keto smoothie.

 A common mistake, actually, is when people don’t take turmeric with fat.
 Take it with fat folks!

 - Curcumin is a natural anti-inflammatory, and in fact, some studies have been done that suggest it is as powerful as some anti-inflammatory drugs.

 - Curcumin increases the body’s antioxidant capacity.
 This lovely thing neutralizes those darn free radicals that wreak havoc on our bodies.